murex/EventStormingJournal/_pages/1h-event-storming-book.md

 This book is for people who work in software organizations, and who belive that there is a better way to work together!

-Read this book to learn how to use Event Storming to break silos and to find the middle way between centralization and chaos.
+Read it and you will learn how to use Event Storming to break silos and to find the middle way between centralization and chaos.

 > What if I don't have a technical background?